-Studying a foreign language in the World Languages and Cultures (WLC) program at Drake University is rewarding and productive from the very first day of class.
+Studying a foreign language in the Department of World Languages and Cultures (WLC) at Drake University is rewarding and productive from the very first day of class.

-World Languages and Cultures welcomes everyone to our program.
+World Languages and Cultures welcomes everyone to our department.
 Students with previous language knowledge should plan to take that language's placement exam.

 Culture is not, of course, neglected in these courses.
 The faculty of World Languages and Cultures is well aware that culture is embedded in every language and it is examined both explicitly and implicitly through a variety of materials.
 Culture plays such a prominent role in our language courses that many of our courses fulfill the requirements for the Areas of Inquiry in the category of Global and Cultural Understanding.